Zeioth/compiler.nvim/README.md

 ## FAQ

 * **How do NeoCompiler know how to compile?** It looks for the conventional entry point file for the current lenguage you are using.
-To achieve this, it searches in the directory tree from the file you are currently editing until finding an entry point, or reaching the repository root.
+To achieve this, it searches in the directory tree from the file you are currently editing until finding an entry point, or reaching .git.
 It will search for the next file names.

   * c: main.c
   * c++: main.cpp